 Cafe Gorgeous (7 Bell St) is a beautiful vintage tearoom with light snacks, cakes and hot drinks.
 I’m not sure how regularly they have vegan options.

-Forgan’s (110 Market St) has a separate vegan menu that looks fantastic too!
+Forgan’s (110 Market St) is a lovely place to eat and also has a handful of vegan options on the menu.
 They serve contemporary Scottish cuisine and source their produce as locally as possible.

 Sweet Treats